kev187038/PeerSampleServiceForGossipBasedProtocolsSimulation/README.md

 The needed dependencies are the python libraries are random, networkx, copy, matplotlib and simpy.
-To just type: python3 simulation.py to run the simulation.
+Just type: python3 simulation.py to run the simulation.
+Further instructions on the usage are available on the report paper at section 5.